Leukaemia is the 12th most common cancer in the UK, accounting for 3% of all new cancer cases (2017).[1-4]

-In females in the UK it is the 12th most common cancer (1% of all new female cancer cases).
-In males in the UK, leukaemia is the 10th most common cancer (3% of all new male cancer cases).
+In females in the UK, leukaemia is the 12th most common cancer (2% of all new female cancer cases).
+In males in the UK, it is the 10th most common cancer (3% of all new male cancer cases).

 40% of leukaemia cases in the UK are in females, and 60% are in males.

 Leukaemia (C91-C95), Number of New Cases, Crude and European Age-Standardised (AS) Incidence Rates per 100,000 Population, UK, 2016

 |AS Rate - 95% UCL||16.6||11.8||14.1||17.1||15.9|